vanegmondgroep/engineering-best-practices/docs/Docker.md

 sudo curl -L "https://github.com/docker/compose/releases/download/<version>/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 ```

-## Authenticate to GitHub Container registry
+## Authenticate to the GitHub Container registry

 To pull private Docker containers you need to have access to the GitHub container registry from the server or VM.
 Authentication is done through a personal access token with a short expiration date and minimal scope: